Dr Iain Wilson is a Senior Lecturer in the Department of Psychology on the Teaching and Scholarship (T&S) Pathway.

 In his current role, he is the course leader for the MSc/PGDip Psychology Conversion Course as well as being involved in other working groups, such as the Departmental Self-Assessment Team for Athena Swan.

-His teaching responsibilities include modules on the MSc / PGDip Psychology course, as well as the Psychology Single Honours and Pathway courses.
+Primarily Iain’s teaching responsibilities focus upon Employability Learning on the MSc / PGDip Psychology course, as well as the Psychology Single Honours and Pathway courses.
 He also lectures on a variety of modules, teaches research methods and is a personal tutor for postgraduate and undergraduate students.

-- Benefits of exposure to the natural outdoor environment
+- Benefits of exposure to the natural outdoor environments.

 - Social cure – how being involved in groups can help improve health and wellbeing.